 A smaller dog can have 1-2 raw eggs per week, while a larger dog will do fine with 3-4 raw eggs per week.

-The eggshell can be fed as well if the eggs are organic and haven’t been treated with chemical sanitizers.
-It’s the part of the egg that’s rich in calcium and phosphorus, and it’s where you’ll find the eggshell membrane boosts joint health.
+Yes, the eggshell can be fed as well if the eggs are organic and haven’t been treated with chemical sanitizers.
+It’s the part of the egg that’s rich in calcium and phosphorus, and it’s where you’ll find the eggshell membrane that boosts joint health.

 I would add eggs to Missy’s & Buzz’s raw meals about 3 times per week.
 I’d either place a whole organic raw egg in their bowl or crack it open, but always including the shell.

 If your dog doesn’t like larger chunks of eggshell, you can break it apart into tiny pieces and mix them in with your dog’s (raw) dog food.

 Feeding the egg whole vs. cracking the egg

 If you want to challenge your dog a little on a mental level, offer the raw egg whole rather than cracking it open for him.
 He’ll have to figure out how to eat it, which is a great boredom buster and interesting/fun to watch!

 It may be a good idea to “play” the whole raw egg game outside on a grassy area to minimize clean up on your part!

 The first time I offered Missy & Buzz a whole raw egg, they pawed at it and pushed it around with their muzzles for several minutes before they finally just bit into it and ate it.
 It was hilarious to watch and I regret not having video footage of the scenario!

 The first picture features an organic whole raw egg, a chicken leg quarter, canned sardines and homemade turkey bone broth.